Satisfactory Academic Progress

 Q2: Describe in detail your plan to complete the degree program.

 You must upload a copy of your Degree Works evaluation that details the remaining courses required for your degree program.
 This will serve as your supporting documentation in the appeal system.
+Additional supporting documentation includes major/minor change documentation, etc.

 Ready to Submit your Appeal?
 Click the button below to get started!